-The Illinois State Police are recruiting candidates who have a bachelor’s degree or an associate’s degree in law enforcement, arts, or science, or alternatively 90 quarter hours (60 semester hours) of course work.
+State trooper candidates must have a bachelor’s degree or an associate’s degree in law enforcement, arts, or science, or alternatively 90 quarter hours (60 semester hours) of coursework.
 Additional qualifications include previous law enforcement or military experience and a generally clean background, substance abuse history, and driving record.

 Sheriff’s Departments in Illinois

-Kane County: The Kane County Sheriff’s Department responded to over 25,000 incidents in 2012, the majority of which were traffic stops.
-There are 14 different specialized deputy positions available to candidates who can pass a series of tests and exams, and who have a high school diploma or equivalent.
+The Kane County Sheriff’s Office is home to 14 different specialized deputy positions available to candidates who can pass a series of tests and exams and who have a high school diploma or GED.

 Municipal Police Departments in Illinois

-Chicago PD: Being the third largest city in the country, the Chicago PD divides its jurisdiction into 25 police districts.
-In 2012 police responded to 506 murders, over 22,000 burglaries, and other crimes totaling almost 78,000 responses in all.
+The Chicago Police Department, which serves the citizens of the third largest city in the nation, is organized into 25 police districts.
 The Chicago PD recruits motivated and dedicated officers open to new strategies and ideas to fulfill the goals of the department.
-Requirements include 60 semester / 90 quarter hours of credit from an accredited university or college, or three consecutive years of military service, or a combination of the two.
+Requirements include 60 credits from an accredited university or college, three consecutive years of military service, or a combination of the two.

-Aurora PD: The Aurora Police Department responded to a total of 754 violent crimes in the city in 2012, and a total of 5,802 major crimes.
-There are 13 specialized departments within the Aurora PD.
-Job requirements include a high school diploma or GED, although entry pay increases with a higher education level.
+The Aurora Police Department is home to 729 sworn officers, 239 civilian personnel, and no less than 13 specialized departments.
+Minimum job requirements include a high school diploma or GED, although entry pay increases with a higher education level.

-Naperville PD: With over 16 different unit divisions, the Naperville PD is ready to respond to a wide variety of obstacles and threats to the community.
+With over 16 different unit divisions, the Naperville Police Department is ready to respond to a wide variety of obstacles and threats to the community.
 Applicants must possess a bachelor’s degree in any discipline at the time of application.

 Illinois Law Enforcement Salaries